FuelLabs/fuels-ts/apps/docs/src/guide/contracts/contract-balance.md

 # Contract Balance

-When working with contracts, it's crucial to know the available balance of an asset a contract has while paying for costly operations.
+When working with contracts, it's crucial to be aware of the available contract balance of an asset while paying for costly operations.
 This guide will explain the `getBalance` method in the `Contract` class, which allows you to check a contract's available balance.

 ## The `getBalance` Method